 The Lesson of Connection: Truth is the Magnet

-We often think people love us for our capability and performance.
+We often think people love us for our capabilities and performance.
 But the truth is that your realness draws people toward you.
 People who love you want the real you, not the mask.
 The mask actually keeps them at a distance.
 The “goo,” the honest vulnerability, is where true connection happens.

 If it feels supportive, you might pause here to listen.